 - Training ideas for your volleybubbles (This content has been extracted from our 'Coaching volleyball through Covid-19 webinar)

 - UK Coaching has produced a useful infographic on questions to consider when you return to coaching.
 You will need to create a free account to access it.

 - Some of UK Coaching's Time2Learn webinars are available to watch back for free.
 Topics include duty of care, wellbeing, online coaching and games-based approaches.

 Guidance for officials

-The Officials Working Group has produced a set of guidance for referees who are returning to officiate.
+The Officials Working Group has produced guidance for referees who return to officiating.
 The document can be read here.

 A webinar was held on 11th August to explain this new guidance to officials.
 This session can be rewatched using this link.

 - The Government's latest advice on the coronavirus - LINK

 - Volleyball England FAQ on the latest restrictions - LINK

 - Sport England's FAQ on the return of sport and activity - LINK